Taste 7 unique dishes (+ a surprise) at Taj Cape Town’s signature eatery

 SEASIDE MEETS GARDEN LUXURY UNDER THE 12 APOSTLES

-You don’t get more unusual than a Bakoven boutique that overlooks the Atlantic Ocean and the Twelve Apostles, and is set in a luxurious 4 000㎡ garden, among giant milkwoods and koi ponds.
-This family-run guesthouse offers the best of both worlds – walking distance to the famous Camps Bay beach and restaurants, but far enough away to lap up the peace and tranquillity of the salty seaside.
-Plus, there’s an in-house spa, and luxury accommodation featuring works from local artists at Ocean View House.
+You don’t get more unusual than a Bakoven boutique that overlooks the Atlantic Ocean and the Twelve Apostles, and is set in a luxurious 4,000㎡ garden, among giant milkwoods and koi ponds.
+This family-run guesthouse offers the best of both worlds – walking distance to the famous Camps Bay beach and restaurants, but far enough away to lap up the peace and tranquillity of the salty seaside at Ocean View House.

 BEHIND JEWEL-COLOURED, VELVET PADDED DOORS